chipurobo/chipusmars/README.md

 The ChipuRobo Robot includes the following hardware:

-1. **Raspberry Pi 4B** - The main processor running ROS and AI applications.
+1. **Arduino Uno R3** - The main microcontroller for running the robot’s programs.
-2. **Motor Shield** - Used to control the movement of the robot’s motors.
+2. **Fundomoto Motor Driver** - Used to control the robot’s motors.
-3. **ISD1820 Sound Module** - A voice recording module that adds interactivity.
-4. **RPLIDAR A1M8** - A 2D LIDAR sensor for obstacle detection and SLAM.
-5. **Distance Sensor Module** - For detecting nearby objects and enhancing safety.
-6. **Line Following Module** - To enable the robot to follow lines.
-7. **USB Microphone and Speaker** - For interactive voice commands and responses.
+3. **Ultrasonic Sensor** - For obstacle detection, enabling safe navigation.
+4. **9V Battery** - Powers the Arduino and other electronic components.
+5. **Laser-Cut Platform** - Provides a sturdy, flat surface for mounting components.
-8. **3D-Printed Chassis** - Printed from recycled PET plastic using the Open Robotics Platform.
+6. **3D-Printed Pillars** - Support the platform structure, with some parts made from recycled PET plastic.
-9. **Power Supply** - Powered by 9V batteries or through USB-C.
+7. **Wheels and Motors** - Allow for smooth movement and control.

 ---

 ## Software Components

-- **ROS (Robot Operating System)** - The primary framework for robotics software development.
+- **Arduino IDE** - The primary development environment for programming the Arduino.
-- **Python 3** - Used for writing control algorithms and AI code.
+- **Basic C++** - Language used to program control algorithms and sensor integration.
-- **OpenCV** - Computer vision library for image processing tasks.
-- **ChatGPT API** - Integrated for voice-based AI interaction with the robot.
-- **RPLIDAR ROS Package** - ROS package to handle LIDAR operations for navigation and mapping.
+- **Open-Source Libraries** - Libraries for handling sensor data and motor control.

 ---